tylerjohnhaden/ServerlessWithCivicIdentity/blog/integrating_civic_into_a_static_serverless_website.md

 ![missing pic: Civic Alias](civic_alias.png)

 p.s.
 This does not need to be a sub-domain.
-I just happen to be using the root domain for something else.
+I just happen to be using the root domain `tylerjohnhaden.com` for something else.

 Once created, it will take a while to spin up, so let us continue with the rest of the stack.
-Uploading a new `index.html` or other resources takes a few seconds, so we can easily update our client side code later.
+Uploading a new `index.html` or other resource to S3 takes a few seconds, so we can easily update our client side code later.

+***

 # Setup your Civic integration